austintheriot/wrend/demos/ray_tracer/README.md

 ## Todos

 - Fix width / height issue when opening / closing menu (opening and closing shouldn't cause a window size different / re-render)
-- Do not use dynamic functions for callbacks
-- Enable recording video from canvas
 - Sky box
 - Render triangles / rectangles
 - Make it so all state updates (even camera updates) pass through the render_state, and render_state.reset_render_count(); is called automatically